micronaut-projects/micronaut-library-gradle-template/README.md

 Run `./gradlew testCodeCoverageReport` and you can access the HTML report ` open code-coverage-report/build/reports/jacoco/testCodeCoverageReport/html/index.html`.

+## GraalVM Native Image

+The template applies the [Gradle Build Native Image Plugin](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html).
+You can run the Gradle task `./gradlew nativeTest` to ensure your library is compatible with Native Image.

 ## Publish to Sonatype OSSRH (OSS Repository Hosting)

 ### GPG Key